-+ Prayer is essential for our common life.

-+ Reading, teaching and living in response to the Scriptures is a first order priority.

-+ Word and sacrament are the basis of worship.

-+ As a diverse diocese, we value different worship styles and we learn from each other.

-+ Growing disciples by sharing the Gospel with friends and neighbours; baptising and nurturing new believers in order to transform God's world.

-- + Alleviating human need and addressing injustice through advocacy, peace-building, reconciliation and loving service. - + Safeguarding the integrity of creation through responsible stewardship. - + Partnerships with other ministry agencies, Christian Churches and associations.

-+ Governance that is effective and transparent.
+- † Prayer is essential for our common life. - † Reading, teaching and living in response to the Scriptures is a first order priority. - † Word and sacrament are the basis of worship. - † As a diverse Diocese, we value different worship styles and we learn from each other. - † Growing disciples by sharing the Gospel with friends and neighbours; baptising and nurturing new believers in order to transform God's world. - † Alleviating human need and addressing injustice through advocacy, peace-building, reconciliation and loving service. - † Safeguarding the integrity of creation through responsible stewardship. - † Partnerships with other ministry agencies, Christian Churches and associations. - † Governance that is effective and transparent.

-FOREWORD BY THE BISHOP
+FOREWORD

+by the Bishop

 In Philippians 4:18, the Apostle Paul uses some extra-ordinary language to describe his friends' financial support of his missionary work.
-Their gifts are "a fragrant offering, an acceptable sacrifice, pleasing to God."
+Their gifts are

+"a fragrant offering, an acceptable sacrifice, pleasing to God."

-The particular calling of the Anglican Investment Development Fund (AIDF) to match needs and opportunities so the sacrificial giving of God's people might be invested wisely in initiatives that disperse the good news of Jesus in words of faithful witness and deeds of loving service.
+The particular calling of the Anglican Investment & Development Fund (AIDF) to match needs and opportunities so the sacrificial giving of God's people might be invested wisely in initiatives that disperse the good news of Jesus in words of faithful witness and deeds of loving service.
 By drawing together a team of diverse skills and experience, and by building connections between different aspects of the Diocese, the AIDF witnesses to the truth that in Christ the whole is truly greater than the sum of the parts.

 I commend this report and in particular the tireless service of the AIDF Board and staff, including Chief Executive Officer (CEO), Mr Trevor Ament, and Chair, Ms Lorraine Lenthall.
-Our God and King has richly blessed us through them.
+The year under review saw several rises in official rates and the need to explore new external financing arrangements; in all these circumstances they have served us and God well.

-The Right Reverend Dr Mark Short Bishop - Diocese of Canberra & Goulburn
+The Right Reverend Dr Mark Short

+Bishop - Diocese of Canberra & Goulburn